ology/techn.ology.net/blog/2026/08/21/loving-the-kaoss-pad-v/index.markdown

 ## As a mixer aux send/return

 This is the traditional way to apply effects in the music studio.
 And of course that method works fine with the KPV as a channel effect to dial-in.
-Note that even though the KPV has stereo in/outs, and my mixer has stereo returns, I could only get things to work with the mono send/return using the left channel of the KPV.
-Argh?
+Even though the KPV has stereo in/outs, and my mixer has stereo returns (but mono send), I could only get things to work using the left channels of the KPV.

+[EDIT] I just realized that the KPV only sends the right side out if you have a right channel plugged into it.
+So, for my mixer mono-send, I just need an RCA splitter adapter, so I can go to *both* in channels, on the KPV.

 ## USB MIDI to a device directly (with a program)